ddamato/complementary.space/src/pages/index.md

 The notion of density shifts returns the creative freedom back to designers while maintaining a systematic application of the tokens.
 This provides designers the flexibility to decide if an area of the experience is meant to be spacious, compact, or something in between.
 Furthermore, a robust system where the spacing tokens are informed by a single grid unit value could support a themeable spacing system.
 One theme could support a roomy interface while another expects a data-dense table with a single value difference between them.

 This approach isn't limited to describing the area between objects.
 Many systems will tightly couple typography metrics to curate overall vertical rhythm in a composition.
 The density shift concept can be leveraged to drive font size changes in new contexts.
-As an example, a section title of a page should be hierarchically similar to the title of a card in comparison to the surrounding content for each.[^importance] Meanwhile, line-height is inversely propotional to density for the purposes of readability since observers are reading content across densities.
+As an example, a section title of a page should be hierarchically similar to the title of a card in comparison to the surrounding content for each.[^importance] Meanwhile, line-height is inversely proportional to density for the purposes of readability since observers are reading content across densities.

 ### Execution
 ## Filling the void

 Admittedly, supporting this system outside of a development environment is most likely a challenge.
-Design tools do not often provide complete coverage to the web medium.
-What follows will be the engineered solution used on this very site.
+Design tools do not often provide complete coverage to the web medium. **What follows will be the engineered solution used on this very site.**

 The first task is to decide density levels; how many different shifts of density do you need to support?
-I recommend 3 as a good number to use.
-The first for the root of the page, the next for the majority of content, and the final for details and passive content.
+Start with 3.
+The first for the root of the page for big headlines and calls to action, the next for the majority of content, and the final for details and passive content.
 I've opted to avoid naming the levels to deny the possibility of reordering them with the added bonus of not needing to think of meaningful names.

 The next task is to create the "trigger" for the shift.
 This can be done in CSS by creating a selector which changes the values of variables for elements within and in the tree below.
-While you could use a class name, I recommend a data attribute.
+While you could use a class name, Here we use a data attribute.
 This ensures that class name manipulation doesn't affect the density curation and is often easier to spot when inspecting the DOM.[^attribute]

 ```css
 [data-density-shift] {